-- b.
-An employee who is not eligible for paid retirement at the time he or she separates from County service and elects deferred retirement status shall not become eligible for participation in the Grant. - 5.
-For purposes of this Section, a full year of credited service shall be based upon those regular hours the employee worked for the County as a regular, limited-term and/or probationary employee.
+- a.
+An employee who, upon separation from County service, is eligible for paid retirement and elects deferred retirement must defer participation in the Grant until such time as he or she becomes an active retiree.
+For employees who defer retirement, the terms and conditions governing the Grant are based on the provisions in place at the time of deferral. - b.
+An employee who is not eligible for paid retirement at the time he or she separates from County service and elects deferred retirement status shall not become eligible for participation in the Grant. - 4.
+For purposes of this Section, a full year of credited service shall be based upon those regular hours the employee worked for the County as a regular, limitedterm and/or probationary employee.
 Two thousand eighty (2080) regular hours, exclusive of overtime, shall equal one (1) full year of service.
 Hours of service performed in periods before August 1, 1993, shall be counted toward credited service only if the employee has been continuously employed by the County from August 1, 1993 until his or her retirement.